 If you suffered a brain injury in an accident caused by another person’s negligence, you may be eligible to obtain financial compensation, including:

 - Medical expenses

 - Pain and suffering

-John H. (Jack) Hickey and the rest of our legal team fight for our clients.
+At the Hickey Law Firm, John H. (Jack) Hickey and the rest of our legal team fight for every one of our clients.
 We will do everything in our power to get you the best outcome possible.
-Mr. Hickey has received numerous accolades for his legal work, and has been peer-nominated in Florida Trend Magazine as one of the "Legal Elite," which is the top 1.7 percent of all lawyers.
+Mr. Hickey has received numerous accolades for his legal work and has been peer-nominated in Florida Trend Magazine as one of the "Legal Elite," which is the top 1.7 percent of all lawyers.
 We know how devastating a traumatic brain injury can be, and we will fight for your rights to get you and your family the compensation you deserve.

 If you are in the Miami area and have further questions about your brain injury case, please contact Hickey Law Firm online or call 855-375-3727 for a free case review with our experienced brain injury lawyers.
 We represent TBI victims in Florida and nationwide.